SANDIA SEED BLOG

 Best Potting Soil for Peppers

 If growing in pots, the best potting soil for peppers will be one that is fast-draining, and loamy.
 Don't use Garden Soil or Topsoil for containers, always find a Potting mix or Potting soil that is made for containers.
-Topsoil and garden soil can be poor draining and can drown your pepper plants!
+Top soil and garden soil do not drain as well in pots and can drown your pepper plants!
 So using a good well-draining potting mix that is designed for containers will allow the water to drain quickly and keep your pepper plants healthy.

 Growing Hot peppers in Pots